The Easiest Penne Vodka Ever is sure to become your new favorite pasta recipe! This easy, homemade vodka sauce tastes like it came from a restaurant!

 Our boys are older now so there really aren’t any complaints at dinner, they just want food and a lot of it.
-This penne vodka recipe is also one of their favorites.
-So much so that our oldest has learned to make it himself.
+This penne vodka recipe is also one of their favorites, so much so that our oldest has learned to make it himself.
 And this vodka sauce recipe is so easy, really anyone can do it!

 You’ll often see “penne alla vodka” on a restaurant menu instead of penne vodka or penne with vodka sauce.
 The vodka practically cooks away when you make this vodka sauce properly, so don’t worry about giving it to the little kids.